ShaishavMaisuria/EmailSendingService/README.md

 # EmailSendingService
-This project was done for course ITSC 3166 at UNCC, This code is only for display to recruiters.
+This project was done for class course, This code is only for display to recruiters.
 Please dont copy or use my code or any of the material from my repository without my written permision.
 I have protected my code with right full rights please refer to license section.

-# Project A Simplified Mail User Agent: Without GUI .
+# Project EMail-service: Without GUI .

 ## Part 1: Sending Email with Telnet:
 •	In this project I tried sending email to myself.
 In order to do that One need to know host name of mail server for my mail domain depending on mail service.
 In order to find out this information I preformed DNS query for MX record that registers the information about my mail domain.
 For email: xyz@imailt.com